-Located in the northern quarter of Belgravia in the London Borough of Westminster, the early 19th century Grosvenor Estate Grade II listed building is being transformed into five high-end private residential apartments.
-As part of the refurbishment, the façade and other listed elements are being retained and restored whilst the section being the façade is being completed demolished and rebuilt.
-As well as creating luxurious residential units the basement areas are being excavated and fitted out to house private leisure facilities and car parking.
+Located in the northern quarter of Belgravia in the London Borough of Westminster, the early 19th century Grosvenor Estate Grade II listed building was transformed into five high-end private residential apartments.
+As part of the refurbishment, the façade and other listed elements were retained and restored whilst the section behind the façade was completed demolished and rebuilt.
+As well as creating luxurious residential units the basement areas were excavated and fitted out to house private leisure facilities and car parking.